WHAT DOES AN ASSESSOR DO?

 3. Can you accept criticism?

 However, all the advice in the world will not help if you do not know how to act on the information you are given.
-In my experience as an agent, we received many manuscripts that had been assessed, but the writers had either failed to or were not capable of fixing the problems identified by the assessor
+In my experience as an agent, we received many manuscripts that had been assessed, but the writers had either failed to or were not capable of fixing the problems identified by the assessor.
+This is entirely up to you.

-We specialise in literary ficiton, nonfiction and genre ficiton and YA.
+Specialist in literary and commercial ficiton, literary nonfiction and YA.

-DOWNLOAD THE DOCUMENT BELOW TO MAKE AN APPLICATION FOR ASSESSMENT.
+DOWNLOAD THE DOCUMENT BELOW FOR CURRENT FEES AND TO MAKE AN APPLICATION FOR ASSESSMENT.